Martin is the Chair/CEO of the SCRFA Board of Directors, based in Brisbane, Australia.

 Yvonne is Executive Director of SCRFA, and a founding Board member, based in Hong Kong.

-Yvonne is a Professor at the University of Hong Kong's Division of Ecology & Biodiversity, School of Biological Sciences, where she teaches courses in Fish Biology, Fisheries and Mariculture, Marine Biology and Conservation Ecology and supervises masters and doctoral students.
+Yvonne was a Professor, for over 25 years, at the University of Hong Kong's Division of Ecology & Biodiversity, School of Biological Sciences, where she teaches courses in Fish Biology, Fisheries and School of Biological Sciences, where she teaches courses in Fish Biology, Fisheries and Mariculture, Marine Biology and Conservation Ecology and supervises masters and doctoral students.
 Yvonne is also the co-Chair of the IUCN Specialist Group of Groupers and Wrasses, which she founded and is one of the founding members of SCRFA.
 She is also a Board member of the Gulf and Caribbean Fisheries Institute (GCFI).

 Yvonne has worked variously on the biology, management and conservation of reef fishes for over 20 years and has produced over 100 peer-reviewed and other publications, including 5 books.
-She has a long-standing interest in reproductive biology, especially the relationship between mating systems and vulnerability, with a particular emphasis on groupers and on sex-changing fishes, and has worked extensively in the field around the tropics, including research on spawning aggregations.
+She has a long-standing interest in reproductive biology, especially the relationship between mating systems and vulnerability to fishing, with a particular emphasis on groupers, spawning aggregations and sex-changing fishes

 Rick is Research Professor of Zoology/Marine Biology at The University of the Virgin Islands.